Shark Tank Keto Diet Pills: How to Spot a Scam

 At the time of recording our second part to this video, we had over 300 comments from individuals who had either almost been scammed by this company, or who had unfortunately not seen our video before purchasing these pills and lost hundreds of dollars.

 What Is this Shark Tank Keto Scam?

-These keto diet pills are a cheap, 800 mg BHB pill that will have no effect on your body.
+These s0-called Shark Tank weight loss pills are a cheap, 800 mg BHB pill that will have no effect on your body.
 People are falling for the celebrity weight loss photos and claims of quick fat loss, buying the cheap free trial, and having their credit cards charged hundreds of dollars.
 And the worst part?
 Most people aren’t even receiving the product.
 Contacting customer service is impossible and the only way to get them to stop billing your card is to flat out cancel it.

 Why are People Falling for This?

 With incredible before and after photos of celebrities like Kim K and Meghan Markle, 5-star reviews on Amazon, articles from reputable news sites like Us Weekly and Fox, and even airtime on TV shows like Shark Tank all endorsing this product, it seems like both an effective and legitimate product.
 That would be the case if any of their “evidence” was true.
 The websites and reviews are faked, the photos are stolen, and the claims are simply lies.